In my headcanon, there’s a few different kinds of fluffies commonly called “seafluffies” or “aquafluffies”.

 There are a few different variants tailored after different types of fish, but since they’re still fluffies, none of them are carnivorous even if the animal they’re based off of is.

 Most fishfluffies are based off of goldfish, koi, or livebearers (guppies, mollies, platies, etc.).
+Those based off of livebearers are the same size as microfluffies, earning them the nickname “aquamicros”.

 One notable variant of fishfluffy is based off of seahorses, and is usually just called a seafluffy.
 These are notable in that the stallions, not the mares, are the ones that give birth.

-The non-fish seafluffies are all variants of a more mammalian type.
+The non-fish seafluffies are all more mammalian.

-Being fluffies, these get beached much more often than the animals they resemble, leading to a slow and painful death for the fluffy due to either dehydration, overheating, or even being crushed by its own weight (NOTE: They’re heavy compared to normal fluffies, but they’re still not heavy or strong enough to harm humans or other animals).
+Being fluffies, they get beached much more often than the animals they resemble, leading to a slow and painful death for the fluffy due to either dehydration, overheating, or even being crushed by its own weight (NOTE: They’re heavy compared to normal fluffies, but they’re still not heavy or strong enough to harm humans or other animals).

-Then there is the merfluffy, a seafluffy based on the mythical hippokampos creature.
+The third type is the merfluffy, a seafluffy based on the mythical hippokampos creature.
 This type has the front half of a normal fluffy with the back half of a fishfluffy.

 Like mammalian seafluffies, merfluffies breathe air.
 But due to their fish-like tails, merfluffies are in danger of drying out if they spend too long out of the water.